Geography & Weather:

 Costa Rica is a generally safe destination but petty crime and thievery do exist, especially in San Jose.
 Common sense and being alert to surroundings and scams is effective crime prevention.
 We recommend keeping a low profile and leaving trappings of affluence at home to avoid becoming a target.
 Do not leave things in unprotected cars, not even in the trunk.

-None are required for travel to Costa Rica from the United States.
-Persons traveling to Costa Rica from certain countries in South America and Sub-Sahara Africa must have a valid yellow fever vaccination.
-Those affected countries include Bolivia, Brazil, Colombia, Ecuador, Peru, French Guiana and Venezuela.
+• Yellow Fever: Persons traveling to Costa Rica from certain countries in South America and Sub-Sahara Africa must have a valid yellow fever vaccination.
+Those affected countries include Bolivia, Brazil, Colombia, Ecuador, Peru, French Guiana, and Venezuela.
 If you have specific health concerns, we recommend speaking with your physician before you travel.

 Money: